YiweiShen/voice-ink/README.md

 ---

-VoiceInk Light - A focused, lightweight approach to voice-to-text transcription on macOS.
+VoiceInk Lite - A focused, lightweight approach to voice-to-text transcription on macOS.